 Cafe au Lait dahlias, mixed with dusty pink roses and eucalyptus mix the beauty of summer with the warmth of fall colors.

 Copper accents added to any room in September automatically adds a warm glow.
-Especially in the kitchen, I often trade out my white accents for warm metallic pieces.
+Especially in the kitchen, where I often trade out my white accents for warm metallic pieces.

-A simple transition from all white to copper and wheat in my glass front cabinets signals the start of a new season on the horizion.
+A simple transition from all white to copper and wheat in my glass front cabinets signals the start of a new season on the horizon.
 I have collected many vintage copper pieces through the years, but there are also some beautiful new reproductions being sold in the larger box stores that are super affordable.

 NEUTRAL COLORED PUMPKINS